juha-hovi/Jam3D/README.md

 OpenGL practice project

-run.sh builds and runs the program.
+.sh scripts for building and running included